arrikenw/IT-Project/README.md

 - A collection of controllers associated with comments, media, posts, and users.
 These controllers are located in ```/controllers```.
 - A collection of Mongoose models and basic database connection logic.
 Models and DB logic are located in ```/models```.

+The flow of control during the handling of a request is as follows:
+1. Request is received at index router
+2. Request is passed down to sub-router by index router
+3. Authentication of user token occurs
+4. Controller function is called by sub-router
+5. Controller carries out request
+6. Response is sent

-We provide a more in-depth review of our authentication process and controller functionality below.
+We provide an in-depth review of our authentication process and controller functionality below.

 ### Unconventional algorithms